Dornier 228: Origins

 In the late 1970s, Dornier GmbH developed a new kind of wing, the TNT (Tragflügel neuer Technologie – Aerofoil new technology), subsidized by the German Government.
 Dornier tested it on a modified Do 28D-2 Skyservant and with Pratt & Whitney Canada PT6A-110 turboprop engines.
 Finally, Dornier changed the engine and tested the new aircraft, which was named Dornier 128 with two Garrett AiResearch TPE-331-5 engines.
 The company developed a new fuselage for the TNT and TPE 331–5 in two variants (15- and 19-passenger) and named both project-aircraft E-1 (later Dornier 228-100) and E-2 (later Dornier 228-200).
 At the ILA Berlin Air Show in 1980, Dornier presented the new aircraft to the public.
 Both of the prototypes were flown on 28 March 1981 and 9 May 1981 for the first time.

 After German certification was granted on 18 December 1981, the first Dornier 228-100 entered service in the fleet of Norving in July 1982.
 The first operator of the larger Dornier 228-200 entered service with Jet Charters in late 1982.
 Certification from both British and American aviation authorities followed on 17 April and 11 May 1984 respectively.
 By 1983, the production rate of the Dornier 228 had risen to three aircraft per month; at this point, Dornier had targeted that 300 Dornier 228s would be produced by the end of the 1980s.
 In November 1983, a major license-production and phased technology-transfer agreement between Dornier and Hindustan Aeronautics Limited (HAL) was signed; a separate production line was established and produced its first aircraft in 1985.
+Pushpindar Singh Chopra had been put in charge of the Dornier 228's manufacture in India.
 By 2014, a total of 125 Dornier 228s had been produced in India.

 Over the years, Dornier offered the 228 in upgraded variants and fitted with optional equipment for performing various special missions.
 In 1996, it was announced that all manufacturing operations would be transferred to India.
 In 1998, activity on the German production line was halted, in part to concentrate on the production of the larger Fairchild-Dornier 328 and in response to Dornier's wider financial difficulties.